erinjhu/habit-stacker/notes.md

 **Possible features to add later:**
 * button to quickly disable all habits
 * daily habit or multiple times per day
-* a small calendar to show days where the user completed a habit
 * statistics
 * progress/goals
 * tab switches, idle time